anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Encoding hierarchical domain labels in the _Academia_ dictionary

 In the first example, we show how to encode an entry which has a unique sense that has been marked with a domain label and where the domain referred to is part of a hierarchy of domains.
-In this case, the entry is for the Portuguese lexical unit _cristalografia_ 'crystallography' from the _Academia_ dictionary.
+The entry in question is for the Portuguese lexical unit _cristalografia_ 'crystallography' and comes from the _Academia_ dictionary.
 As the following figure shows, this entry has one sense which is marked with the label MINERALOGIA referring to the domain of mineralogy.

 ![Cristalografia Example![cristalografia_DLP](https://user-images.githubusercontent.com/45368069/227588665-33146354-1dd5-4497-9594-f5c1567008e9.png)
 ](Examples/cristalografia_DLP.png "Cristalografia Example")